beabock/Endo_Review_2/METHODS_CHANGELOG.md

 than nothing, since it also pre-empted `publisher_meta` from getting a shot at those same 27 DOIs. `r_openaire` now only returns a literal `.pdf`-suffixed URL.

-Also flagged, not yet resolved: `core` fired only once across 50 DOIs.
-Could be genuinely thin CORE coverage for mycology/plant-pathology literature, or the key silently failing auth — `Session.json()` swallows every non-200 response as a plain `None`, indistinguishable from "no results."
-Bea is running a direct diagnostic call against CORE's API to check the actual status code before we treat "CORE barely contributes" as a real finding rather than a masked auth bug.
+Also flagged, then resolved: `core` fired only once across 50 DOIs.
+Ruled out a masked auth failure — Bea ran a direct diagnostic call against CORE's API with the institutional key for one of the test DOIs (`10.1016/j.fgb.2004.01.005`) and got `status: 200`, `totalHits: 0` (a real search, zero results, not an auth error).
+So the low CORE hit rate in this sample is a genuine coverage finding: CORE indexes repository deposits, and mycology/plant-pathology literature is evidently thin there compared to, say, biomedicine (where green-OA deposit mandates are far more common).
+CORE is still worth having in the chain (it did contribute one of the 2 real successes in the test), just shouldn't be expected to be the main lever for closing the coverage gap.

 CORE's PDF download policy (Bea, pasted from their docs): the plain `downloadUrl` is their "preferred method" and what `r_core`/`try_download` already do; their metered